 The first installment of Tolstoy’s work—"The Year 1805"—appeared in the journal Russian Messenger in February 1865.
 Serializing a work of fiction was common for writers at the time, and a way for Tolstoy to support himself as he continued working on the novel.
 The stark title indicated the year in which his story—and the rumblings of revolution—begins, and it’s one Tolstoy always saw as a placeholder.
-Other provisional titles followed as he continued working on the story, including, for a short time, “All’s Well That Ends Well.”
+Tolstoy considered other provisional titles followed as he continued working on the story, including, for a short time, "All’s Well That Ends Well."

 The Russian count’s original plan for War and Peace was nothing like the end product.
 Tolstoy envisioned a trilogy that centered on the attempted overthrow of Tsar Nicolas I by a group of military officers who became known as The Decembrists.